SikhoQ/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c is a function that prints the alphabet 10 times, in lowercase, followed by a new line.
 3-islower.c is a function that checks whether a given char is lower case.
 4-isalpha.c is a function that checks whether a given char is an alphabet.
+5-sign.c is a function that prints the sign of a number passed as argument.